Former teacher sues SCS for not allowing him to work from home

 For now, the rights of a former teacher versus SCS could be played out in court.

 The former teacher is asking a jury to compensate him for lost wages and benefits.

-WREG did reach out to SCS for a comment Friday, but we have yet to hear back.
+WREG reached out to SCS for a comment on Friday.
+A representative with SCS said they are aware of the lawsuit but do not comment on pending litigation as part of district protocol.